Jubaroo/MoreCreaturesMod/README.md

 # More Creatures Mod
 This mod is aimed to compliment [ago's creature mod](https://github.com/ago1024/CreatureMod).
 It adds several new creatures, some with custom textures.

+# Twitter Transmit
+* Allow the Treasure Goblin announcment to be broadcast to twitter *(if twitter is enabled)*

 # Creature Changes
 * You now have the option to make whales a domestic animal and enable them to be milked ([just like in real life!](http://www.whalefacts.org/whale-milk/))
 # Animals: